 Generic Name: epoetin alfa

 Note: This page contains information about the side effects of epoetin alfa.
 Some of the dosage forms included on this document may not apply to the brand name Epogen.

 Not all side effects for Epogen may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to epoetin alfa: injection solution

-Along with its needed effects, some unwanted effects may be caused by epoetin alfa (the active ingredient contained in Epogen).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by epoetin alfa (the active ingredient contained in Epogen).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking epoetin alfa:More common
+You should check with your doctor immediately if any of these side effects occur when taking epoetin alfa:More common

 - Chest pain

 - increased blood pressure